What is an LDR (Light Sensor)? Working Principle & Uses

 How Does an LDR Work?

-In darkness, very few free electrons are available, so the resistance remains extremely high.
+In darkness, very few photons hit the material.
+So, fewer free electrons are available.
+As a result, the resistance becomes high.

 How LDR light sensor works